 3.09 Permanent fund.
 The GASB 34 permanent fund is a governmental fund type used to report resources that are legally restricted to the extent that only earnings, and not principal, may be used for purposes that support the reporting government’s programs.

 3.10 Foundations.
-The district will report foundation activity in fund 85 for the automated date exchange, and will indicate that the audit reflects this activity in a specific fund based on the purpose of the foundation.
+The district will report foundation activity in fund 85 in the financial reporting system pursuant to Section 22-44-105(4)(a), C.R.S., and will indicate that the audit reflects this activity in a specific fund based on the purpose of the foundation.

-3.11 Non-Voter Approved Debt Service Fund.
-A Debt Service Type Fund was established to allow school districts to account for the accumulation of resources and payment of principal, interest, and related expenses on any non-voter approved debt.
+3.11 Certificate of Participation (COP) Debt Service Fund.
+A debt service type fund may be established to allow school districts to account for the accumulation of resources and payment of principal, interest, and related expenses on any COP debt.

 2245-R-4.00 Statement of Basis and Purpose.

 Conforms these regulations to the Accounting and Reporting Law and the School District Budget Law, as amended through the 2007 legislative session.
 The basis for these rules is found in Article 2 of Title 22, Article 30.5 of Title 22 and Article 45 of Title 22.